 NOTE: There is a strict limit of 4 charts per iHub post!
 Anyone who consistently includes more than 4 charts in a single post will be reported to InvestorsHub admins.

-Click on the “Permalink” link located just below the chart, then click on the “Reload with link” in the box that appears.
+Click on the “Permalink” link located just below the chart, then click the “Reload with Link” button in the box that appears.

 Add the phrase ”[/chart]” to the end of the link.

 Click the “Preview” button (#1) to make sure your iHub Chart Link works correctly.
 If things look good, click the “Submit Post” (#2) button to finalize your post.